Jimmie Soto

 Assistive Technology (AT) Advocate / Older Individuals Who are Blind (OIB)

-As owner/operator of Cyber Works Computers, David specializes in small office networking.
+David specializes in adaptive technology for people with disabilities.
 With advancements in technologies offering new opportunities for education and employment, David found himself reaching out to visually impaired community and individuals with cross-disabilities to share the information.
-Current technologies are now more attainable than any other time in history and David is passionate about raising awareness.
+Current technologies are now more attainable than any other time in history, and David is passionate about raising awareness.

 Heidi Frye